Before you snarl your nose, hear me out.

 - If you eat grain-free or low carb, try it on slices of cucumber or kohlrabi – or even serve it as a dip with an array of fresh vegetables (like you would with hummus).
 I think it’s delicious with fresh carrots.

 - Not a fan of straight-up pate?
 Mix a few tablespoons into any recipe that uses ground meat.
-For example, try adding it to lasagne or meatloaf (You’ll notice the Grass-fed Beef Meatballs and Low-Carb Shepherd’s Pie recipes in my book, Real Food for Gestational Diabetes, feature liver).
+For example, try adding it to lasagne or meatloaf (You’ll notice the Grass-fed Beef Meatballs and Low-Carb Shepherd’s Pie recipes in my books, Real Food for Pregnancy and Real Food for Gestational Diabetes, feature liver).

 Nutritional benefits of liver pate:

-Liver is extremely rich in vitamin A (the real stuff), choline, iron, zinc, vitamin B12, folate, and a whole host of other nutrients crucial to health, especially for pregnant women and women who are trying to conceive (as I explain in excruciating detail in Real Food for Gestational Diabetes).
+Liver is extremely rich in vitamin A (the real stuff), choline, iron, zinc, vitamin B12, folate, and a whole host of other nutrients crucial to health, especially for pregnant women and women who are trying to conceive (as I explain in excruciating detail in my books).

-Pregnant or not, even a few tablespoons of liver pate per week is hugely beneficial to your health.
+Pregnant or not, a few ounces of liver pate per week is hugely beneficial to your micronutrient intake.

 Before you head out to the butcher, I’d love to hear from you: